-At each Assembly motions for routine matters are presented for approval; this will include such At each Assembly motions for fourthe matters are presented for approval, this will include such matters as minutes of the previous Assembly meeting, Treasurer's Report, Budget for the coming year, Host Districts for upcoming Assemblies and Conventions and other routine matters.
-These motions will be presented at the discretion of the Area Chairperson for approval during the course of the meeting agenda.
-The use of open voting (show of hands) for these matters will be acceptable; however a motion and a second will be necessary and will require the person to stand and identify themselves using their first name and the initial of their last name; GR for , District #
+At each Assembly motions for routine matters are presented for approval; this will include such matters as minutes of the previous Assembly meeting, Treasurer's Report, Budget for the coming year, Host Districts for upcoming Assemblies a and Conventions and other routine matters.
+These motion ons will be presented at t he discretion of of the Area Chairp person for approval during the course of f the meeting agenda.
+T he use of ope en voting (show o of hands) for these matters will be accep otable; however a motion and a second will be necessary and will require the person to stand and identify themselves using g their first na me and the initial of their last name; GR for , District #